 Tours of Dunluce Castle are open to the public.
 They do take walk-ins, but it’s best to book your tickets online in advance if possible.

 You also get the choice of selecting either individual tickets or a family pass for your entire family.
 It is usually open from 9:30am to 4:00pm with staggered entrance times, but this can change seasonally, so make sure you check in advance.
 The latest you can visit is 3:30pm, so it’s important to make sure you arrive on time.

-The tickets are fairly cheap, with adults’ tickets around 6 pounds and children’s tickets around 4 pounds.
+It is not free to visit Dunluce Castle, but the tickets are not over priced.
+They're fairly inexpensive, with adults’ tickets around 6 pounds and children’s tickets around 4 pounds.
 If you’d like to get a family pass, it will only cost you 18 pounds.
 Remember this castle is in Northern Ireland, which is part of the United Kingdom, so the currency used is the Great British Pound.

 The views outside and around the castle are simply amazing.
 However, if you really want to get a sense of this incredible piece of history, then I highly recommend taking a tour inside the castle.